RESEARCH

 MOTIVATIONS OF PUNISHMENT

 My research also explores an important tool for maintaining cooperation: punishment.
 In one project investigating the motivations that underlie punishment, we find that punishment is strongly motivated by revenge–the desire to reciprocate losses–and weakly motivated by inequity aversion–the dislike of unfairness.
-In another project investigating the unique inputs of human punishment, I have explored whether cleaner fish (Labroides dimidiatus) are similarly sensitive to their partner's intent when they transgress.
+In another project investigating the unique inputs of human punishment, I explored whether cleaner fish (Labroides dimidiatus) are sensitive to their partner's intent after a transgression.
 This work finds that unlike humans, cleaner fish show no evidence of sensitivity to intent when punishing, highlighting the unique role it serves in human punishment.
 In ongoing work, I’m investigating how we view people who punish others and how our beliefs about their intentions and motivations shape our evaluations of their actions.
 Lastly, I’m also exploring whether, like adults, children engage in third party punishment as a signal of their trustworthiness and cooperative intent.
 The findings from this work will inform our understanding of why we intervene as uninvolved third-parties and when we’re likely to do so.